-If you are not experienced with this, then do not worry about it.
-Just go with the recommendation of your mechanic for what height to set them at.
-The height you set can accommodate the various kind of road conditions that you like to drive on.
+If you are not experienced with this, then don’t worry about it.
+Just go with the recommendation of your installer for what height to set them at.
+The height you set can accommodate the various kinds of road conditions that you like to drive on.

-The hydraulic suspension system may create a comfortable driving experience, but they cost a lot of money too.
+The hydraulic suspension system may create a comfortable driving experience, but it costs a lot of money as well.
 Whether you purchase the hydraulic suspension kit or a vehicle which already has this suspension in it, you can expect to pay a lot more money than a steel spring suspension or a vehicle with that in it.

 Another disadvantage is the potential that hydraulic suspensions have to leak fluid.
 All it takes is for one damper to become damaged or worn out and then, hydraulic fluid will leak all over the place.
 This will throw the entire suspension system out of whack.